 If you or a loved one were injured while working as a seaman – as a member of the crew of a vessel – and believe you may have a Jones Act claim, contact our Houston law office today, and our experienced maritime injury lawyers can help you hold the vessel owners, operators and other responsible parties respsonsible.

 What Is the Longshoremen & Harbor Workers’ Compensation Act?

-The Longshoremen & Harbor Workers’ Compensation Act (LHWCA) provides workers’ compensation benefits to employees who work on loading, unloading, crafting, and repairing maritime vessels.
-Maritime workers covered by the statute include longshoremen, harbor workers, ship repairmen and shipbuilders.
+The Longshoremen & Harbor Workers’ Compensation Act (LHWCA) provides workers’ compensation benefits to employees who are not seamen, such as those who work on loading, unloading, crafting, and repairing maritime vessels.
+Maritime workers covered by the statute include longshoremen, harbor workers, ship repairmen, and shipbuilders.

 Various federal statutes have further extended the scope of the LHWCA to other kinds of workers, including private employees working on military bases or other government property under contract to the government and offshore drilling workers on the Outer Continental Shelf of the U.S.

 Government employees and workers who are otherwise covered by state workers’ compensation laws are excluded from the scope of the LHWCA.
 Workers who directly aid in the mission of a seagoing vessel are instead covered by the Jones Act.

 Your Rights Under the Longshoremen & Harbor Workers’ Compensation Act

 If you are a worker covered by the LHWCA, you have the right to receive certain types of benefits for a work-related injury or illness, including:

 - Temporary partial wage replacement equal to two-thirds of your average weekly wage while recovering from your injury or illness